Slain grocery store manager’s family slams edited LAPD video

 The video released by the Los Angeles Police Department shows officers chasing suspect Gene Evin Atkins after they say he shot his grandmother and kidnapped his girlfriend.

-Lawyers representing the family of Mely Corado, the store manager killed by police in the shootout, called the video a “slanted public relations piece.”
+Lawyers representing the family of Mely Corado, the store manager killed by police in the shootout, called the video a “highly edited, narrated, slickly produced public relations piece.”

-“The LAPD has again released footage that has been edited and highly produced in order to carefully narrate their ‘story’ of the events that led to Mely’s death,” attorney John Taylor said in a statement.
+“Rather than act in a spirit of transparency, (police) have turned it into a public relations effort to shine the most favorable light on the actions of the officers that were involved in this shooting,” said attorney John Taylor at a news conference.
+“They want to control the narrative.”

 Despite multiple requests, Taylor said the department has refused to release unedited car, helicopter and officer body-camera footage of the shooting.

-“They want no information released that could play negatively against them,” Taylor said.
+Corado’s father, Albert Corado, spoke through tears about his daughter at the news conference, saying she “was a very special person who loved her family and friends.”

+“We are devastated by her loss,” he said.
+“We have many questions about how Mely died but we don’t have any answers.”

-Department spokesman Josh Rubenstein didn’t immediately return a message seeking comment.
-He’s one of the department officials who directly addresses viewers in the new video, saying it’s meant to help the public “gain a better understanding of what occurred that afternoon based on what we know right now.”
+Department spokesman Josh Rubenstein didn’t return a message seeking comment.
+He’s one of the department officials who speaks to viewers in the video, saying it’s meant to help the public “gain a better understanding of what occurred that afternoon based on what we know right now.”

 He said the department is still in the early stages of its investigation and hasn’t drawn any conclusions about the conduct of the officers involved.

-At one point, the video is put in slow motion to show bullets flying from the back of the car that Atkins was driving during the wild chase through several Los Angeles neighborhoods.
+At one point, the video is put in slow motion to show bullets flying from the back of the car that Atkins was driving during a wild chase through several Los Angeles neighborhoods.

 It also captures the moment Atkins crashes the car into a pole outside of the Trader Joe’s, gets out, starts firing and runs inside.